 Delivering service of the highest quality is core to our purpose and our assurance strategy, the focus of which is to strengthen trust and transparency in our clients, in the capital markets and wider society.
-To help PwC South Africa put this strategy into effect, the PwC network has established a framework for quality management which integrates quality management into business processes and the firm-wide risk management process.
-The framework introduces an overall quality objective for the Assurance practice focused on having the people and processes to deliver services in an effective and efficient manner that meets the expectations of our clients and other stakeholders.
+To help PwC South Africa put this strategy into effect, the PwC network has established the Quality Management for Service Excellence (QMSE) framework for quality management which integrates quality management into business processes and the firm-wide risk management process.
+The QMSE framework introduces an overall quality objective for the Assurance practice focused on having the people and processes to deliver services in an effective and efficient manner that meets the expectations of our clients and other stakeholders.

-This overall quality objective is supported by a series of underlying quality management objectives and our SoQM must be designed and operated so that these objectives are achieved with reasonable assurance.
+This overall quality objective is supported by a series of underlying quality management objectives and our System of Quality Management must be designed and operated so that these objectives are achieved with reasonable assurance.